regine/meltmodel/README.md

 ---
 layout: front_page
 ---

-This is the source for DeTIM and DEBaM's web-page.

 The Basics:
 -----------

-This page is designed to be used by Github Pages, using [Jekyll](http://jekyllrb.com/), a program written in Ruby which generates static web-pages from a variety of different source formats.
+This page is designed to be used by [Github Pages](http://pages.github.com/), using[Jekyll](http://jekyllrb.com/), a program written in Ruby which generates static web-pages from a variety of different source formats.
 In particular, we can write pages in [Markdown](http://daringfireball.net/projects/markdown/basics) and generate valid html files.

-Github pages uses an git branch of the project called ```gh-pages``` to serve the project webpage.
-Currently, we're hosting the page source in the ```page-source``` branch, building the site seperately, and copying the generated pages into ```gh-pages```, from which github serves the page.
-This convoluted process made some sense previously, when we were using a Jekyll plugin to generate our bibliograpies, but due to the flakey nature of the plugin, I think
+Github pages uses a git branch of the project called ```gh-pages``` to serve the project webpage.
+To make edits, checkout this branch in your local working copy:

-I've added ```_site/*``` to ```.gitignore```, so git won't pay attention to anything in ```_site```.
+    $ git checkout gh-pages

 Getting Ruby and Ruby-Gems
 ---------------------------------

-To make basic edits, you done *need* to have
+To make basic edits, you don't *need* to have
 Jekyll installed on your machine, you can simply edit the files, make a commit and push them to Github; Pages will generate the webpage, and you can see how it looks live.
 For more substantial